buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 If the cumulative penalty to hit becomes greater than the Attack Roll it is no longer possible to make further attacks.

 Characters with Attack Roll less than 6 can choose to make 2 attacks spending 2 Actions but applying a -4 penalty to both attacks instead of the standard progression.
-This allows even low-level characters to effectively use their Actions in combat even if with significant penalties.
+This allows even low-level characters to effectively use their Actions in combat even with significant penalties.

 >> **Multiple Attack Example**: For example, if I have Weapon Proficiency 5, Strength 1, +2 to hit as a bonus from the Weapon List and +1 to hit from a Feat, +2 because I' \*\*m flanking, and +1 for a magic weapon, the first Attack Roll will be 3d6+12, the second will be 3d6+7, the third 3d6+2.
 It is not possible to make a fourth attack since the attack bonus would become negative.